prashantyadav1397/Node-Notes/Readme.md

 Node JS Thread

 > For each application only one thread is available.
 This means when ever the code runs it can be executed on a single thread only, irrespective of the number of users or applicatioons accessing the thread.
 Only one thread is available to all.
 So, when a single user blocks the thread with a sync function, the other application or users can not use the thread for execution.
 Thus the callbacks based async functions are used.
+The function can process in the background and the result is returned via a callback function and this allows the other users to use the avtive thread for various other operatinos.